What Is Software Testing?

 • Customer satisfaction

 From the jump, you can give your clients a better, bug-free experience and a more responsive user interface.
-Building customer loyalty through a robust, high-performing product will only grow your client base.
+Building customer loyalty through a high-performing product will only grow your client base.

 • Security